ethereum/portal-website/pages/resources/tutorials/query-block-fluffy.md

 make fluffy
 ```

-This will create a `fluffy` binary in `~/build/fluffy`.
+This will create a `fluffy` binary in `./build/fluffy`.
 You can run Fluffy from there, or move the binary into a more convenient location.

 You can now run Fluffy!
-You will need to pass some flags to Fluffy to enable your node to join the network using some boostrap nodes, and to enable RPC requests.
+You will need to pass some flags to Fluffy to enable your node to join the network using some bootstrap nodes that use the same IP range, and to enable RPC requests.

 ```sh
 ./build/fluffy --rpc --table-ip-limit:1024 --bucket-ip-limit:24